InspiringGroup-Lab/CoGNN/README.md

 > *Cautions*:
 > - Evaluating these artifacts requires an x86_64 Linux Server (at least 128GB RAM, 512GB spare disk) equipped with NVIDIA GPU (at least 16GB Memory).
 > - We pack our artifacts in a Docker image.
-The compressed size is around 4~10GB.
+The compressed size is around 4~6GB.
 We provide instructions for setting up CUDA support for your Docker.
 > - Running a smallest test of our artifacts needs around 1 minute, but fully running all the experiments in our paper might take 3 days or more.
-> - Please make sure of these details before reading ahead.
+> - Please make sure of these details before deciding to read ahead.

 This document is dedicated to the Artifact Evaluation Committee (AEC) of our paper *CoGNN: Towards Secure and Efficient Collaborative Graph Learning*.
 It provides some necessary background information about the paper and contains step-by-step instructions for setting up the artifacts and running the vital experiments in our paper.
 Here is the table of contents:
 - [0 Background](#0-background): some brief background information about CoGNN;
 - [1 Introduction](#1-introduction): introduce these artifacts and their organization;
 - [2 Environment Requirements](#2-environment-requirements): the required hardware resources and software environments;
-- [3 Set Up](#3-set-up): set up the environment by downloading the Docker image we provide;
+- [3 Set Up](#3-set-up): set up the artifacts by downloading the Docker image we provide;
 - [4 Evaluation](#4-evaluation): steps to run each part of the experiments.